Configuring a reverse proxy

 Abyss Web Server can act as a reverse proxy to provide content transparently from another Web server behind it (commonly called a back-end server.)

 The proxied server can be another Web server or an application server with a restricted or even a trivial HTTP support that has to be shielded from external clients.
-Reverse proxying is also the recommended way to take advantage of JSP (Java Servlet Pages) and Tomcat Web applications.
+Reverse proxying is also the recommended way to take advantage of JSP (Java Servlet Pages), Tomcat/Jetty, node.js Web applications, or ASP.NET Core applications deployed on Kesterel.

 How does reverse-proxying work?